contiv/vpp/docs/dev-guide/SERVICES.md

 [node IDs/IPs][node-info-model], as reflected from the K8s API into the data store by the KSR.
 Both services and endpoints need to be watched to learn the mapping between service VIPs and the real pod IP addresses behind.
-Pods are monitored so that the set of Frontend and Backend interfaces is kept up-to-date and lastly IP addresses of all nodes in the cluster are needed to determine NAT mappings for NodePort services.
+Pods are monitored so that the set of Frontend and Backend interfaces is kept up-to-date.
+Lastly IP addresses of all nodes in the cluster are needed to determine NAT mappings for NodePort services.

 Once subscribed, state data arrives as datasync events, which are propagated by the plugin without any processing into the Processor.

 ### Processor